Watagon/learning-opensips/README.md

 ```
 This will take several minutes to complete.
 Be patient as we will build opensips from source.

-After it completes, we will have opensips 3.6.0 installed with almost all modules except for these ones that require extra libs or are failing to compile:
+After it completes, we will have Debian 11 with opensips 3.6.0 installed with almost all modules except for these ones that require extra libs, require special building procedure, requires special hardware or are failing to compile:

 - db_oracle
 - osp